 More Precisely, What does Northway do?

 Northway offers resources & relationships to women out of extreme poverty.
 Mostly, we offer a woman a job in which to earn a living wage for her family, live independent of government resources, & grow into the leader we know she is.
-Each women employed with Northway either works on the farm, helping produce healthy food for our community, or, at the Northway House in-town cafe, helping create, cook, and serve the farm fresh food for each guest to enjoy and/or take home for their family to enjoy.
-Because we are a not for profit organization, each penny spent on our food or market items goes directly to the wage of our employees.
-Not only does Northway provide jobs for Brazos County, we bring economic growth, community unity, decrease in crime & incarceration, as well as an opportunity for everyone to connect with healthy, farm to table food.
+Each women employed with Northway works on our farm, producing healthy food for our community.
+Because we are a not for profit organization, every penny spent on our food or market items goes directly to the wage of our farmers.
+Not only does Northway provide jobs for the Brazos Valley, we bring economic growth, community unity, decrease in crime & incarceration, as well as an opportunity for everyone to connect with healthy, farm to table food.

 How do Women Come to Work for Northway?

-It is bittersweet to have a growing list of women awaiting employment at Northway Farms.
-Most women are introduced to Kasey through her work inside the Brazos County prison for women—as a counselor & Bible teacher for the prison, Kasey builds relationships inside the walls in hopes of transitioning her friedns into Northway employment upon their release from prison.
-Many Northway employees are referred to the program through family members, friends, public health departments, recovery communities, and the criminal justice system.
+We currently have 25 women + 12 children awaiting employment & housing at Northway Farms.
+Most women are introduced to Kasey through her work inside the Brazos County prison for women—as a counselor & Bible teacher for the prison, Kasey builds relationships inside the walls in hopes of transitioning her friends into Northway upon their release from prison.
+Women are also referred to our program through family members, friends, public health departments, recovery communities, and the criminal justice system.

 How does Northway Determine Employment Eligibility?

-Women will be offered a job at Northway as donations & revenue allow.
-No woman is denied an interview due to race, background, or severity of need.
-All employees of Northway must show a 2-year history of chronic homelessness, as well as complete an intake interview, need assessment, & commit to the Northway Team Growth Approach contract.
+Women will be offered a job at Northway Farms as donations & revenue allow.
+No woman is denied an interview.
+All residents of Northway must show a 2-year history of chronic homelessness, as well as complete an intake interview, need assessment, & commit to the Northway Community Program.
 All interviews must be approved for employment by the Northway Farms Board of Directors, then paired with a highly qualified & skilled partner as they work through the stages of growth & training.
 Although a resident may leave at any time, they are encouraged to live & work with us for 2 years or more-transitioning as a leader in to our community with stable wage and healthy home environment.